California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 The key question is whether you are being charged with Penal Code 191.5(a) PC gross vehicular manslaughter while intoxicated, or Penal Code 191.5(b) PC vehicular manslaughter while intoxicated.

 Vehicular manslaughter while intoxicated under PC 191.5(b), without gross negligence, is a different story.
-This offense can be charged as either a felony or a misdemeanor, at the prosecutor's discretion.
+This offense can be charged as either a felony or a misdemeanor, at the prosecutor’s discretion.
+The prosecutor heavily relies on the police report by any law enforcement officers on the scene.